Ketanchougule1375/IBM-HE-ANALYTICS-PROJECT-SQL-TABLEAU/README.md

 Correlation Analysis:

 Used Tableau features for correlation analysis to identify relationships between job satisfaction, job roles, and performance.

-Parameterization:

-Potentially implemented parameterization in Tableau to allow dynamic adjustments and exploration of Monthly Income vs. Total Working Years.

 Data Storytelling: